Dragoon-Lab/DragoonWorksheets/README.md

 ###Functions

-**generateHTMLWorksheet**
+**generateHTMLWorkbook**

-“generateHTMLWorksheet” is a function that takes the name of the worksheet as an argument.
-It takes all the information you gave about the questions in the worksheet and organizes it into an HTML file with the name given as the argument for the initialization function for the worksheet object.
-If the object has been converted into a JSON, the function will accept the function “loadWorksheet” as an argument.
+“generateHTMLWorkbook” is a function that takes the name of the workbook as an argument.
+It takes all the information you gave about the questions in the workbook and organizes it into an HTML file with the name given as the argument for the initialization function for the workbook object.
+If the object has been converted into a JSON, the function will accept the function “loadWorkbook” as an argument.

 **generateJSON**

-“generateJSON” is a function that takes the name of the worksheet and the JSON file name as arguments.
+“generateJSON” is a function that takes the name of the workbook and the JSON file name as arguments.
 In this case, the file name does need to end with “.json”.
-It generates a JSON of the worksheet object named with the filename given.
+It generates a JSON of the workbook object named with the filename given.

-**loadWorksheet**
+**loadWorkbook**

-“loadWorksheet” is a function that takes the name of the JSON file as an argument.
-It loads the worksheet object saved as the JSON file.
-If you assign a name to it, you can add questions and loose content to the worksheet and then save it again as a new JSON, but you cannot add sections to existing questions or add parts to existing sections because the names of questions and sections are not saved.
+“loadWorkbook” is a function that takes the name of the JSON file as an argument.
+It loads the workbook object saved as the JSON file.
+If you assign a name to it, you can add questions and loose content to the workbook and then save it again as a new JSON, but you cannot add sections to existing questions or add parts to existing sections because the names of questions and sections are not saved.